JDoucette/JDoucette/README.md

 - “The world of achievement has always belonged to the optimist.” — J. Harold Wilkins
 - “Your time is limited, so don't waste it living someone else's life.” — Steve Jobs
 - “Every lie we tell incurs a debt to the truth.
 Sooner or later that debt is paid.” — Valery Legasov
+- “If you really want to learn and get better at anything, have any chance of becoming an expert, you have to be willing to be uncomfortable.
+Because thinking takes effort.
+It involves fighting through confusion.” — Derek Muller, Veritasium